By Mudra Oct. 19, 2018

 In some twisted way, women denouncing feminism also seem to think they are showing solidarity with men.

 Stepping away from our own lives, can we truly say the world has no need for feminism?
-The US has confirmed Brett Kavanaugh to the Supreme Court, despite sexual harassment allegations against him.
+The US confirmed Brett Kavanaugh to the Supreme Court, despite sexual harassment allegations against him.
 Abortion debates continue to rage across the world.
-For the last year, stories of sexual assault and harassment have changed the way we look at women’s safety.
-And now, as India has its long overdue #MeToo moment, each of us knows at least a few people who are questioning the motives of the survivors speaking up.
+For the last couple of years, stories of sexual assault and harassment have changed the way we look at women’s safety.
+As India had its long overdue #MeToo moment, each of us knows at least a few people who are questioning the motives of the survivors speaking up.

 In some twisted way, women denouncing feminism also seem to think they are showing solidarity with men.
 This presupposes that feminism is some sort of zero-sum game where men and women are on opposite sides.
 Women advancing must mean men losing out and support for women must mean hatred for men.
 To many men, feminism is an attack of maleness itself.
 Some also believe that feminism in its natural form “alienates” men and if we want them to be part of the change, we must dilute it sufficiently so it may appeal to them.
 If anything, these views show a very poor opinion of men.
 They all seem to assume that men will continue to display only those problematic behaviour patterns that brought us here in the first place, and that they have no interest in progress unless it’s their own.